qurratt-ul-ainn/Effect_of_Salinity_Stress_on_Millet_Growth/README.md

 Therefore, this repository does not assume or invent:

-- the exact NaCl preparation procedure;
+- the exact NaCl preparation procedure
-- stock-solution concentration;
+- stock-solution concentration
-- solution volume applied per pot;
+- solution volume applied per pot
-- exact EC adjustment procedure;
+- exact EC adjustment procedure
-- irrigation frequency;
+- irrigation frequency
-- irrigation volume;
+- irrigation volume
-- timing of salt application;
+- timing of salt application
-- frequency of EC measurement;
+- frequency of EC measurement
-- or the exact relationship between NaCl quantity and target EC.
+- or the exact relationship between NaCl quantity and target EC

 If these details are available in the original experimental notebook, they should be added to this README before the repository is used as a complete experimental methods record.